mindenit-answers/client/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for Mindenit Answers.
+This section guides you through submitting a bug report for Nure Answers.
 Following these guidelines helps maintainers understand your report, reproduce the behavior, and find related reports.

-Before creating bug reports, please check if the same issue already exists in the [list of issues](https://github.com/mindenit-answers/client/issues).
+Before creating bug reports, please check if the same issue already exists in the [list of issues](https://github.com/nure-answers/client/issues).
 If you don't find the issue there, create a new one including a description of the problem.

 #### How Do I Submit A (Good) Bug Report?

-Bugs are tracked as [GitHub issues](https://github.com/mindenit-answers/client/issues).
+Bugs are tracked as [GitHub issues](https://github.com/nure-answers/client/issues).
 When you create an issue, please provide the following information:

 * **Use a clear and descriptive title** for the issue
 * **Describe the exact steps to reproduce the problem** with as much detail as possible